Basics of ACA

 - Substance abuse services

-Even if you’re sick or have a pre-existing condition, you can’t be charged more or denied coverage.
+Even if you’re sick or have a pre-existing condition, no health insurance company can reject you, charge you more or refuse to pay for essential health benefits.